Decaf

 Often frowned upon, decaf coffee can be delicious when done well.
 We believe they should be treated with the same respect as our other coffees, and we’re on a mission to bring you the cream of the non-caffeinated crop.

-Our new decaf coffee comes from Tolima region in the centre-west of Colombia, sourced from our friends from Forest Green Coffee.
+Our current decaf coffee is from the Tolima region in Colombia's centre-west, and it was sourced from our friends at Forest Green Coffee.
+The cup boasts notes of Nectarine, Raspberry and Caramel.

-The story starts at “El Vergel” farm, situated on the slopes of the snow capped Nevado del Ruiz volcano.
+The story of our decaf started at “El Vergel” farm, situated on the slopes of the snow-capped Nevado del Ruiz volcano.
+The location benefits from a unique microclimate.

-In 1995, the Bayter Family began to grow avocados.
-Between 2009 and 2010, Martha, the mother, decided to diversify her crops and save costs by introducing coffee varieties such as catimor, red and yellow caturra.
+In 1995, the parents of the Bayter family began growing avocados.
+Between 2009 and 2010, Martha, the Bayters’ mother, decided to diversify her crops and save costs by introducing coffee varieties such as Catimor, red Caturra, and yellow Caturra.

-As time progressed, the farm was modernised.
-In 2018, natural coffee processes were implemented, such as aerobic and anaerobic, and silos were acquired for coffee storage.
+As time progressed, the farm was modernised, and in 2018, natural coffee processes were implemented, such as aerobic and anaerobic, and silos were acquired for coffee storage.
 Little by little, they became pioneers of innovation and quality.

-Currently the Bayter family carries out exhaustive research on bacteria and yeasts to control fermentation together with experimentation of processes.
+Currently, the Bayter family carries out exhaustive research on bacteria and yeasts to control fermentation, together with experimentation in processes.

-Fun Fact: the Condor plays an important role in the folklore and mythology of the South American Andean regions, and is the national bird of Bolivia, Chile, Colombia, and Ecuador.
+Fun Fact: The condor plays an important role in the folklore and mythology of the South American Andean regions, hence the vulture is the national bird of Bolivia, Chile, Colombia, and Ecuador.

-The Andean condor was associated with the sun deity and was believed to be a ruler of the upper world - a symbol of power and health, it was also believed that the bones and organs of the Andean condor possessed medicinal powers.
-The Condor is a popular figure on stamps, coins and banknotes in Colombia.
+The Andean condor was associated with the sun deity and was believed to be a ruler of the upper world - a symbol of power and health.
+It was also believed that the bones and organs of the Andean condor possessed medicinal powers.
+The condor is a popular figure on stamps, as well as on the coins and banknotes of Colombia.